 While relying on word-of-mouth referrals is fine, making a conscious effort to cultivate referrals will result in higher ROI from your network because:

-To help you move forward with your referral strategy, here are some top tips and tactics to try out.
+To help you move forward with your referral strategy, here are some top tips and tactics to try out to help generate referrals from existing clients for your business:

 There are thousands of adviser, brokers and accountants out there, so what makes you stand out from the crowd?
 You can remind clients that they made the right choice and they're part of an amazing family through a monthly e-newsletter or social media.
 Keep up the channel of communication, and you'll find it's a two-way thing.